ZhenyaPav/SillyTavern-Extension-IdlePrefix/README.md

 3. Paste your Git repository URL for this extension and install it.
 4. Enable **Idle Prefix** in the Extensions list.

+> Note: the UI installer requires `git` to be available on your system.

 ### Manual install

 Clone this repo into your extensions folder: